 Personal Representatives of estates have been asking what to do if they receive a direct deposit or a check in the mail with this stimulus payment.
 Can the heirs keep it?
 What is everyone supposed to do?

 The IRS provided some instructions for us:

-Q: My mother’s estate received a, Economic Impact Payment (“EIP”) under the COVID stimulus package.
+Q: My mother’s estate received an Economic Impact Payment (“EIP”) under the COVID stimulus package.
 Does the estate get to keep that money?

-The short answer is no. If your mother was unmarried when she died, the money needs to be returned to the IRS.
-The IRS has created a process for returning those payments, which is explained below.
+The short answer, no. If your mother was unmarried when she died, the money needs to be returned to the IRS.
+The IRS created a process for returning those payments, explained below.

-However, if your mother was married and her spouse is still living and they filed a joint return, the living spouse gets to keep his or her portion of the EIP.
+If your mother was married, her spouse is still living, and they filed a joint return, the living spouse gets to keep their portion of the EIP.
 Your mother’s portion still needs to be returned though.
-If the couple’s adjusted gross income was less than $150,000, the amount to be returned will be $1,200.
+If the couple’s adjusted gross income was under $150,000, the amount to be returned will be $1,200.

-Q: How does the Personal Representative or surviving spouse return my mother’s EIP?
+Q: How does the Personal Representative or surviving spouse return the EIP?

-The IRS has created a process for returning the payments to deceased recipients.
-According to the Q&A section of the IRS website, if the EIP was received as a physical check and you still have the physical check, you should do the following:
+The IRS created a process for returning the payments to deceased recipients.
+According to the Q&A section of the IRS website, if the EIP came as a physical check and you still have it, do the following:

 - Write “Void” in the endorsement section on the back of the check.